speltriao/Music-Counter/README.md

 # Music-Counter
 <b>Fast C program for counting music files</b>

-->Music formats supported: MP3,WMA, WAV, FlAC, M4A, AAC, OGG.
+<p>->Music formats supported: MP3,WMA, WAV, FlAC, M4A, AAC, OGG.
-->Search starts on the directory that the program is and expands to all its subdirectories.
+<p>->Search starts on the directory that the program is and expands to all its subdirectories.

 USAGE EXAMPLE:
 <i> Example Directory: /home/USER/Music </i>